 This article explains what to expect from laptops with Nvidia MX150 graphics chips, as well as provide a complete list of portable devices equipped with these chips.

-The Nvidia GeForce MX150 and MX130 are discrete graphics cards based on the Nvidia Pascal architecture, primarily meant for ultrabooks and ultraportable laptops, as more capable alternatives to the integrated Intel HD and Iris/Iris Pro graphics.
+The Nvidia GeForce MX150 is a discrete graphics chip based on the Nvidia Pascal architecture, primarily meant for ultrabooks and ultraportable laptops, as more capable alternatives to the integrated Intel HD and Iris/Iris Pro graphics.
 You might also come along configurations built on the Nvidia MX130 chip, but although the naming might suggest these two are similar, the MX130 is in fact based on the older Maxwell architecture, thus a lower-end alternative.

 The GeForce MX150 chip is the mobile version of the GP108-based GT 1030 desktop chip.
 It comes with 2 GB of DDR5 memory, a 64 bit memory bus, a core speed of 1468 Mhz (with Turbo up to 1532 Mhz) and Direct X12 support.
 It’s meant as a successor for the Nvidia 840MX/940MX chip, designed to offer a boost in raw performance, corroborated with a low TDP.